Jamie135/Tokenizer/README.md

 ### Blockchain

-Blockchain is a type of distributed ledger technology (DLT) designed to record, store, and transmit data securely across a decentralized network.
+Blockchain is a type of distributed database designed to record, store, and transmit data securely across a decentralized network.
 It removes the need for a central authority by allowing participants (nodes) to manage and verify data collectively.
 The data is stored in “blocks” that are linked together in a chronological order, forming a continuous “chain,” which makes the entire system resistant to modification and tampering.

 #### How does it work